Icarus (2010 film): Critical response

 Icarus received mixed reviews from film critics.
-Jason Rugaard, of Movie Mavericks, awarded three out of four stars, praising the action scenes and choreography.
-Even though the film "[earned] its R rating" through violence, he enjoyed the "quieter moments that allowed the actors to shine".
-According to him, Lundgren has "matured into a subtle actor with an intriguing screen presence", and his "confidence as a filmmaker" has enabled him to appear in "better productions than [would] normally be the case".
-He summarized his review by "warning" readers of the "mystifying and miscalculated final shot" that "nearly [destroyed] the entire film".
+Jason Rugaard of Movie Mavericks awarded it three out of four stars, praising the action scenes and choreography, also saying the "quieter moments that allowed the actors to shine."
+According to him, Lundgren has "matured into a subtle actor with an intriguing screen presence."
+He summarized his review by warning readers of the "mystifying and miscalculated final shot that nearly destroys the entire film".

-Eoin Friel, of The Action Elite, awarded three out of five stars.
-He praised the film's pace; as well as the violence, and described the acting as "decent".
-However, he criticized the film for being "poorly shot"; citing the "unnecessary" shaking of the camera and the "annoying" slow motion, which "ruins a lot of the action scenes".
-He "wasn't a fan" of the ending either, which - according to him - was "too abrupt" and was "left open for a potential sequel that will likely never happen".
+Eoin Friel of The Action Elite, awarded it three out of five stars.
+He praised the film's pace, but criticized the film for being poorly shot, citing shaking of the camera and slow motion, which "ruins a lot of the action scenes."
+He did not like the abrupt ending that "left open for a potential sequel that will likely never happen".

-David Brook, of Rowthree, awarded two and a half stars out of five.
-"Unpretentious trash" is what he expected, and the film delivered "for the most part".
-He felt the action scenes were "frantically (but not overly) edited" and enjoyable, and went as far as calling the film gory; "even for an action movie".
-He noted the film spends a "lot of time" showing Edward Genn and his family; "which doesn't really work at all".
-The dialogue was "borderline parody" and the acting was "atrocious".
-According to Brook, Icarus is "not a film to analyse, just one to sit back and enjoy with a beer or two and a bunch of [friends]".
+David Brook of Row Three awarded it two and a half stars out of five.
+He felt the action scenes were "frantically (but not overly) edited" and enjoyable.
+He noted the film spends a lot of time showing Edward Genn and his family; "which doesn't really work at all".
+He criticized the dialogue and acting.
+According to Brook, Icarus is "not a film to analyse, just one to sit back and enjoy".

-Chris Wright, of What Culture, was very critical of the film.
-He compared the opening titles to that of a "bad American tv show" and a "dodgy" video game, and felt the narration throughout was "mostly pointless and full of obvious, clichéd philosophies".
-For the "most part", Lundgren "spends his time mumbling" throughout the film "while pouting and posturing moodily through his scenes", with "no real change there either".
-Despite giving a primarily negative review, Wright stated the "overall quality of the [film] is very good for [a direct-to-dvd] release".
+Chris Wright of What Culture was very critical of the film.
+He compared the opening titles to a bad American TV show or video game, and felt the narration throughout was "mostly pointless and full of obvious, clichéd philosophies".
+He said that Lundgren "spends his time mumbling while pouting and posturing moodily through his scenes."
+Despite giving a primarily negative review, Wright stated the "overall quality of the picture is very good for its release."